yohanesss/md_blog/posts/introduction-to-regex.md

 /123/.test('1 + 2 + 123 = 125');  // match ✅
 ```

-On the example above `123` (which is number) is also treated as character in regex.
+We can see `123` (which is number) is also treated as character in regex.

 ```js
 // dot .